rockingdingo/deepnlp/README.md

 Installation
 ================
 * Requirements
+    * python2/python3        Both are supported, and the default coding is unicode for version compatibility reason
     * Tensorflow(>=0.10.0)   Make sure to have the possibly latest release, many modules e.g. LSTM tuple states change a lot.
     * CRF++ (>=0.54)
 ```Bash